aztec102/aztec102_docs/docs/source/huawei_vrp8.rst

       refuse
      elseif as-path in ASP-AS9000 and ip route-destination in PL-ADV-AS9000 then approve
-     elseif as-path in ASP-AS9000-CLIENTS then
-      apply as-path 9000 1 additive
+     elseif as-path in ASP-AS9000-CLIENTS and community matches-any {9000:5000} then apply as-path 9000 1 additive
       approve
      else